 The same is true for colleges.
 The lower the acceptance rate, the less likely the college is to offer merit scholarships to students.
 Colleges with low acceptance rates don’t have to offer merit scholarships because they have plenty of highly qualified students to choose from.
 If those students are looking for merit money, they need to look at colleges with higher acceptance rates even though they could get into more competitive schools.

-Think about this way, how easy would it be for you to buy a blue car?
-Your chances of going down to the local dealer and buying a blue car off of the lot are pretty slim since only 11.4% of new SUV, Minivans, and Light Trucks in 2018 were blue.
-However, 73% of the cars were somewhere in the white to silvers to black colors spectrum.
+Think about this way, how easy would it be for you to buy a blue SUV?
+Your chances of going down to the local dealer and buying a blue one off of the lot are pretty slim since only 11.4% of new SUV, Minivans, and Light Trucks in 2018 were blue.
+However, 57.2% of the vehicles in this category were somewhere in the white to silver to black colors spectrum.
 So it’s a lot easier to buy cars these colors.

 Among colleges, approximately three-quarters of all colleges have less than 5,000 undergraduates.
 The problem is that most students seem to have a preference for colleges larger than 5,000 students.
 Now, like I said earlier, this isn’t about which size is better.
 The reality is that there are a lot more small schools to choose from than larger ones.